Supertiger576/USB-C-to-3.5mm-adapter/README.md

 # USB-C-to-3.5mm-adapter
 An adapter using a DAC that translates USB-C audio data to 3.5mm.
+It takes in the digital USB-C sound data, and then uses the PCM2902 DAC to translate it into analog sound data that can be outputted through a 3.5mm headphone jack.
+The PCM2902 DAC is wired following references from it's datasheet.
 Made with KiCad

 Schematic:
 <img width="478" height="311" alt="image" src="https://github.com/user-attachments/assets/c489301b-c81c-4616-ae84-9a5738679234" />